bdebenon/simple-secure-contact-manager/README.md

-# Radix Coding Challenge
+# Simple Secure Contact Manager

 ## About

-The purpose of this application is to store an encrypted list of contacts
+The Simple Secure Contact Manager allows a user to securely manage their contact list.

 ## Application Overview